galaxyproject/galaxy-hub/content/get-started/index.md

 ### Regional Galaxy Communities
 From India to Australia, Japan to France and many more countries [**Regional Communities**](/community/#regional-communities) are a big part of Galaxy.
 Find ways to contact them, platforms and lots of other useful links.

-### Scientific Galaxy Communities**
+### Galaxy Communities of Practice Communities

-Another way communities are formed is by domains such as Proteomics,Transcriptomics,Ecology and Genome annotation to name a few.
-Most have set up their own servers and mailing list, look for them [**here**](/community/#regional-communities)
+Another way communities are formed is by Community such as Proteomics,Transcriptomics,Ecology and Genome annotation to name a few.
+Most have set up their own servers and mailing list, look for them [**here**](/community/#communities-of-practice)

 ### Set up your own Community
-What if you can't find yourself in these lists of regional and/or scientific communities?
+What if you can't find yourself in these lists of regional and/or community of practice?
 Galaxy welcomes new communities, please see [**here**](/get-started/new-leads).

 ## Step 4: Take part and contribute to Galaxy